 Minimum Age: 15 years.
 This is not set in stone.
 If you have a mature son or daughter that will be accompanying you on this trip and they don’t mind walking around the jungle for hours at a time for six days in a row, then great!
 I think most children wouldn’t be a good fit for this tour, but we do love kids!

 Private Tours: We do have the option for private tours, which means nobody else will be going along with your group – your tour members will include just your group of 2-8, one staff photographer, and our driver (Thai).

 Southern Thailand is where I’ve spent the last eight years of my life trekking trails through dense canopy covered jungle paths and even forging new trails where necessary.
 I am an expert on Thailand snakes and I know my way around many of the animals and insects we are likely to see on the trip.

 There is no real danger from large animals like crocodiles, bear, or tigers in the jungle where we’ll be photographing.
 Just the usual ants, termites, mosquitoes, bees, or other biting or stinging things like caterpillars are the pests I deal with while walking through the forest.
-Typically in the thick of the jungle I wear short sleeved fast wicking runner’s shirts and long lightweight pants which I tuck into my socks.
+Typically in the thick of the jungle, I wear short-sleeved fast wicking runner’s shirts and long lightweight pants which I tuck into my socks.
 I wear a wide-brimmed hat and I might spray my neck and upper arms with a mosquito repellant if the mozzies are thick.

-Looking for a couple of hours of night in Thailand’s rainforest photographing lizards, frogs, toads, geckos, centipedes, snakes, scorpions and slow lorises?
+Looking for a couple of hours of the night in Thailand’s rainforest photographing lizards, frogs, toads, geckos, centipedes, snakes, scorpions and slow lorises?